-Your attorneys could keep track of all your documents, let you know what you need to do, deal with often-powerful and intimidating insurance companies on your behalf, and handle settlement negotiations.
-This assistance could give you the space and time you need to heal while still pursuing justice in the legal system.
+Our attorneys keep track of all of a claimant’s documents, navigate them through the claims process, deal with intimidating insurance companies on their behalf, and handle settlement negotiations.
+This assistance could give an injured motorcyclist the space and time they need to heal while still pursuing justice in the legal system.

 If you have been involved in a motorcycle collision and need legal representation, call the law firm of Kogan & DiSalvo today.
 You can receive a free case evaluation to determine if you have a valid claim.
 Our injury lawyers could help protect your legal rights while fighting for fair compensation.
 Call our office and begin working toward your legal and financial recovery.